-Locally advanced: Cancer that has spread locally to nearby healthy tissues, nerves or muscles but has not yet spread to other parts of the body.
+Locally advanced: Cancer that has spread locally to nearby healthy tissues, blood vessels or lymph nodes but has not yet spread to other parts of the body.

 Lymph nodes: Tissues within the body that contain white blood cells.
 They are part of the body's immune system and also filter lymph fluid which contains waste products.